michaelmendoza/kairos2020-silva-green-mendoza/README.md

 `npm run reactstart`

-To run in developement mode with gatbsty use:
+To run in development mode with gatsby use:

 `npm run build`

-## Production Instructions
+### Production Instructions

 To build a production version with create-react-app use: